Samford University Bishop Guild Debate Tournament

 Theory: I will not judge kick.
 Make your own decisions.
 I have no opinions on pics/piks or condo.
 Multiple conditional planks are very bad.

-No need for off-time road-maps or clarifications about the topic, I am familiar with it.
+No need for off-time road-maps or clarifications about the topic.

 I don't like shaking hands